- Make a Donation

 Save the Children is one of the largest U.S. nongovernmental organizations working in the West Bank and Gaza addressing the immediate humanitarian and long-term development needs of children and adults.
 With over 30 years of experience on the ground, Save the Children is committed to building the capacity of and empowering our local partners to design, implement, sustain and monitor local development programs over the long term.

 Today, nearly half of our programs in the region are implemented through local partners in all of the major cities and surrounding villages of the West Bank and throughout northern and southern Gaza.
-With offices in Nablus, Halhoul, Ramallah, Gaza City and Jerusalem, our staff makes every effort to conduct programs even during the worst fighting, travel restrictions and blockades.
+With offices in Nablus, Halhoul, Ramallah, Gaza City and Jerusalem.

 Children and their families living in the West Bank and Gaza are among the Middle East's most vulnerable populations.
 The health of children is particularly at risk and the World Health Organization has expressed concern over the state of public health care in the West Bank and Gaza.
 Food insecurity is also on the rise; girls and boys under the age of five are particularly vulnerable with one in 10 suffering from stunting.
 Unemployment among Palestinians is also steadily increasing and currently stands at around 23 percent.

-Israel has a very strong social services system that meets the needs of most of the children in that nation, as well as a robust emergency response program that aids children in these types of conflict situations.
-They have not asked for additional assistance from Save the Children since this conflict escalated last week.
+Israel has a very strong social services system that meets the needs of most of the children in that nation, as well as a robust emergency response program.
 Save the Children has an early childhood development program for children in need in the Nazareth community, as well as a long-term development project in Northern Israel.

 In the West Bank and Gaza, Save the Children implements programs in the areas of education, economic opportunities and psychosocial health.
 In addition, our work in humanitarian assistance, child protection and youth development are crucial crosscutting themes in our programs.